wizardbusiness/Data-Structures-And-Algotrithms/dataStructures/README.md

 - same as insert
 - return node or just value?
   Delete:
   - Tricky
   - Recursive
   - Base return root if root is null
   - While loop to search child branch for new node to replace deleted node at its location in bst.
   - Use delete method to remove nodes. // doesnt work in strict mode

 _Graphs_

 - Directional Graphs -
   - Vocabulary
     - Nodes
     - Neighbors
   - Structure - Obj with nodes as keys and arrays of neighbor nodes as values- Traversal between nodes is unidirectional
   * Gotchas
     - You must start with a node in the stack, otherwise there is nothing to traverse to.
     - Be sure that structure is unidirectional and set up properly otherwise traversal code breaks.

 Traversal:

-* Depth first:
+- Depth first:
   - Use stack
   - Pass starting node into stack as initial element
   -
   - Check all nodes in one direction before checking additional nodes.
   - iterative or recursive
     Breadth first: - Check all neighbors nodes before checking additional nodes.

 _Linked Lists_

 Key Concepts:

 - Nodes
 - Linked means nested
 - head and tail

 Singly Linked List:

-  * Key Concepts:
+- Key Concepts:

   - head
   - tail
   - next

-  * Methods:
+- Methods:
-      * Basic
+  - Basic
     - Find
     - Push
-          * Description: add node to the end of the list;
+      - Description: add node to the end of the list;
-          * -- Key Concepts --
+      - -- Key Concepts --
-            * curr
+        - curr
     - Pop
-          * Description: pop the last node off the list, and return it.
+      - Description: pop the last node off the list, and return it.
-          * -- Key Concepts --
+      - -- Key Concepts --
-            * currNode pointer
+        - currNode pointer
-            * Iterate through list
+        - Iterate through list
-            * remove last node
+        - remove last node
-            * reassign tail
+        - reassign tail
-          * -- Gotchas --
+      - -- Gotchas --
-            * If you iterate until curr node is one you want to delete, that wont work.
+        - If you iterate until curr node is one you want to delete, that wont work.
-            * You needto delete the next value of currNode, not currNode itself.
+        - You needto delete the next value of currNode, not currNode itself.
-      - Add (to end)
+  * Add (to end)
-      - Remove
+  * Remove
-        * -- Key Concepts --
+    - -- Key Concepts --
-          * Break down by case
+      - Break down by case
         - Remove from start
         - Remove from end
         - Remove from Middle
-          * Tackle start and end edge cases first
+      - Tackle start and end edge cases first
-          * iterate through linked list
+      - iterate through linked list
-        * -- Gotchas --
+    - -- Gotchas --
-          * always reassign to address, not value
+      - always reassign to address, not value
-          * if node is removed from start or end, thats a different strategy
+      - if node is removed from start or end, thats a different strategy
-      - Print
+  * Print
-    * Advanced
+  - Advanced
     - Reverse
     - Add (to middle)

 _Tries_

 Key Concepts:

 - Nodes
 - Used for alphabet strings
 - Each node stores a char map which can have a node for every letter in alphabet- 26 max.
 - Deeply Nested
 - Words are retrieved by searching down a branch composed of chars
 - Good for finding partial matches
 - O(logn)

 * Methods
   - insert
-    * Description: insert a string into the trie;
+    - Description: insert a string into the trie;
-    * -- Key Concepts --
+    - -- Key Concepts --
-      * for loop
+      - for loop
         - iterate through chars in word
-      * current node
+      - current node
         - point to child node in children at curr.children[char]
-      * check if char exists in children
+      - check if char exists in children
         - exists, point to node
         - doesn't exist, create new node in children
-      * end of word
+      - end of word
         - after loop, assign current nodes wordEnd property true
   - search
-    * Description: check if a complete word is stored in the trie.
+    - Description: check if a complete word is stored in the trie.
-    * -- Key Concepts --
+    - -- Key Concepts --
-      * for loop
+      - for loop
         - iterate through chars in word
-      * current node
+      - current node
         - initialy points to root
         - child node located in children
-      * check if each char is present in branch
+      - check if each char is present in branch
-      * check the value of wordEnd property after traversing char nodes and return it
+      - check the value of wordEnd property after traversing char nodes and return it
   - startsWith
-    * Description: check if a word that starts with a str is stored in the trie
+    - Description: check if a word that starts with a str is stored in the trie
-    * -- Key Concepts --
+    - -- Key Concepts --
-      * Same as searching for a complete word, except that if all chars are found, always return true.
+      - Same as searching for a complete word, except that if all chars are found, always return true.

 _Heap_

-  * Description: A balanced binary tree
+- Description: A balanced binary tree
-  * -- Key Concepts --
+- -- Key Concepts --
-    * Can be represented by array
+  - Can be represented by array
+  - Elements in array represent heap levels from left to right breadthwise